Distracted driving by the numbers

 - Mind on driving

-At any moment, nearly 600,000 drivers are using cell phones or electronic devices
+At any moment, nearly 800,000 drivers of the 220 million subscribers are using cell phones or electronic devices.

-Each day 9 people are killed and 1,000+ injured in crashes that are reported to involve a distracted driver
+About 8-9 people are killed and 1,000+ injured in crashes that are reported to involve a distracted driver each day.

-The cost of distracted driving: $46 billion a year or approximately $141 per person in the United States
+The cost of distracted driving: $46 billion a year in the United States.

-When you text and drive, your eyes are off the road for the distance of a football field:
+When you text and drive, your eyes are off the road for about 5 seconds.
+If driving 55 miles per hour, you will cover the distance of a football field.

-Motorists using mobile devices while driving are 4x as likely to get into serious crashes
+Motorists using mobile devices while driving are up to 6x as likely to get into crashes.

 Learn more about